Azmy36/Facial-Recognition_Youssef/README.md

 This project is open-source and intended for educational and research purposes.
 Please provide credit to Youssef Azmy and Omar R. Gohary if you use or modify this work.

-yaml
-Copy code

----

-💡 **Tip:** When you paste it into GitHub’s editor, don’t include the outer grey box itself — just pas